 Thailand’s bustling and eccentric capital of Bangkok is certainly anything short of boring!
 Full of interesting cultural sites, incredible shopping, unreal nightlife, and delicious food, you’ll find Bangkok makes for the perfect stopover!
-The best way to experience Bangkok in two days is getting a mix of it all!
-Here’s how you should spend your 48hrs in Bangkok.
+The best way to experience Bangkok in 48 hours is by getting a mix of it all!
+Here’s how you should spend your 48 hours in Bangkok.

 Start your morning off early by heading to Damnoen Saduak Floating Market located just outside of Bangkok.
-With over 15,000 stalls, this market offers everything from clothing, fake branded items, fresh food and souvenirs, mostly all sold from small boats floating along the river.
+With over 15,000 stalls, this market offers a bit of everything, sold from small boats floating along the river.
+From clothing, fake branded items, fresh food and souvenirs, you’ll find it all!
 This market is the perfect introduction to Thai shopping and offers a unique experience!

 As the afternoon hits, take shade under the canopy of a river cruise to cool down.
 Hop on and off the Chao Phraya River Express to see some of Thailand’s most iconic tourist sites.
-Taking a river boat tour is one of the best ways to see and experience Bangkok’s neighbourhoods, plus it certainly beats walking around in that humid heat!
+Taking a river boat tour is one of the best ways to see and experience Bangkok’s neighbourhoods.
+Plus it certainly beats walking around in that humid heat!
 From the river cruise, make your final stop Wat Arun for sunset.
-This majestic shrine has a 76m pagoda glazed with ceramic piece to reflect the rising sun, giving the temple its name, Temple of the Dawn.
+This majestic shrine has a 76m pagoda, glazed with ceramic pieces to reflect the rising sun, giving the temple its name, Temple of the Dawn.
 Climb to the top of the pagoda for the perfect view for sunset!

 Here’s where you really get to experience Bangkok in full swing!
 Get prepared for a big night out along the iconic Khao San Road!
 Before a big night ahead, line your stomach with some delicious Thai food for dinner.
 Head to Chinatown and experience some of Thailand’s best street food along Yaowarat Road.
 Then of course you can’t go to Thailand without experiencing Khao San Road, with an anything-goes vibe, cheap booze and cheap food, you’ll find this will most definitely be a night out to remember (or perhaps not remember!).